-The SBC requirement applies to most group health plans, including self-insured and fully insured plans.
+The SBC requirement applies to most group health plans, including fully insured and self-insured (including level-funded) plans.
 Grandfathered plans are also subject to the requirement.
-Since health reimbursement arrangements (HRAs) generally do not meet the definition of excepted benefits under HIPAA, they are likely subject to the SBC requirement.
+Since HRAs generally do not meet the definition of excepted benefits under HIPAA, they are likely subject to the SBC requirement.
 However, an HRA that is integrated with the major medical coverage can be included in the SBC for the major medical plan rather than issued separately.

-Plans that are not subject to the SBC requirement include excepted benefits (as defined in HIPAA), such as stand-alone dental and vision plans and many health flexible spending accounts (FSAs) and retiree-only plans (a plan that covers less than two current employees as participants).
-Note that Excepted Benefit HRAs (EBHRAs) and Qualified Small Employer HRAs (QSEHRAs) are not subject to the SBC requirement, but Individual Coverage Benefit HRAs (ICHRAs) are subject to the requirement.
-Similarly, health savings accounts (HSAs) are generally not considered "group health plans" and therefore are not subject to the SBC requirement.
-Nevertheless, an SBC prepared for a high-deductible health plan (HDHP) associated with an HSA must reference the effect of employer contributions to the HSA, and the HSA's effect on the HDHP's deductible, in the appropriate spaces.
+Plans that are not subject to the SBC requirement include excepted benefits (as defined in HIPAA), such as stand-alone dental and vision plans and many health FSAs and retiree-only plans (i.e., plans that cover fewer than two current employees).
+Note that Excepted Benefit HRAs (EBHRAs) and Qualified Small Employer HRAs (QSEHRAs) are not subject to the SBC requirement, but Individual Coverage HRAs (ICHRAs) are subject to the requirement.
+For further information about HRAs, EBHRAs, QSEHRAs, and ICHRAs, see the NFP publication HRAs, ICHRAs, and Other Employee Reimbursement Arrangements.

+Similarly, health savings accounts (HSAs) are generally not considered group health plans and therefore are not subject to the SBC requirement.
+Nevertheless, an SBC prepared for a high deductible health plan (HDHP) associated with an HSA must reference the effect of employer contributions to the HSA, and the HSA's effect on the HDHP's deductible, in the appropriate fields.
 Likewise, even health FSAs and HSAs, which generally are not subject to the SBC requirement, may need to be referenced in an SBC for a comprehensive medical plan if the employer, at its discretion, chooses to use the SBC to explain how the plan's deductible and any copayment features interact with a health FSA or HSA.